h-xiao/h-xiao.github.io/_posts/2019-12-15-trump_tweets.md

 filtered_pred_df = pred_tweet_df[(pred_tweet_df['replies'] > 0)].reset_index(drop=True)
 ```

-Since we only have the daily closing price for stocks, we should only plot a maximum if 1 sentiment a day but Trump
+Since we only have the daily closing price for stocks, we should only plot a maximum of 1 sentiment a day but Trump
 tweets a lot so we need a function to compress his sentiment into 1 a day.
 We are also going to filter out his most popular tweets based on the amount of replies assuming that popular
 tweets are more influential.